Quantum motion of a spinless particle in curved space: A viewpoint of scattering theory: Introduction

 \section{Introduction}

 The motion of a quantum particle constrained to move on a surface is a phenomenon that can be understood by the arising of forces that exist only as a result of the surface geometry and the quantum mechanical nature of the system.
-The first formalism developed in this context is based on the simulation of the classical motion of a particle on a surface in quantum mechanics by forcing the particle to move between two parallel surfaces separated by a distance $d$ \cite{AoP.1971.63.586}.
+The widely accepted formalism developed in this context is based on the simulation of the classical motion of a particle on a surface in quantum mechanics by forcing the particle to move between two parallel surfaces separated by a distance $d$ \cite{AoP.63.586.1971}.
 This formalism, known as thin-layer quantization, provides a result that has important physical implications in the description of the quantum mechanics of particles on surfaces.
 Namely, when the limit $d\rightarrow 0$ is established, one obtains an equation which differs from the usual Schr\"{o}dinger equation by an additional potential which depends on the curvature of the surface.
-Years later, in 1981, this idea was generalized by da Costa \cite{PRA.1981.23.1982}, who derived the Schr\"{o}dinger equation by starting from the three dimensional one and then reducing it to a two dimensional differential equation.
-Following this procedure, he has showed that when a quantum point particle moves confined to a surface embedded in ordinary three\ dimensional Euclidean space, it is subjected to a geometric potential.
-From his ideas, a more rigorous approach including the presence of an electric and magnetic field was proposed by Ferrari and Cuoghi \cite{PRL.2008.100.230403}.
-They have showed that there are no couplings between the fields and the surface curvature.
+Years later, in 1981, this idea was generalized by da Costa \cite{PRA.23.1982.1981}, who derived the Schr\"{o}dinger equation by starting from the three dimensional one and then reducing it to a two-dimensional differential equation.
+Following this procedure, he has shown that when a quantum point particle moves confined to a surface embedded in ordinary three dimensional Euclidean space, it is subjected to a geometric potential.
+From his ideas, a more rigorous approach including the presence of an electric and magnetic field was proposed by Ferrari and Cuoghi \cite{PRL.100.230403.2008}.
+They have shown that there are no couplings between the fields and the surface curvature.
 Moreover, by making a proper choice of the gauge, the surface and transverse dynamics are exactly separable.
-Such model was improved latter by considering the inclusion of the spin of the particle by Wang \textit{et al.} \cite {PRA.2014.90.042117}.
+Such a model was improved latter by considering the inclusion of the spin of the particle by Wang \textit{et al.} \cite{PRA.90.042117.2014}.
 Using the same thin-layer quantization scheme to constrain a quantum particle on the surface together with a transformed spinor representation, the authors have found the geometric potential and the presence of an extra factor, which can generate additional spin connection geometric potentials by the curvilinear coordinates derivatives.
-In a more recent work, the thin-layer quantization procedure has been refined and the procedure was further developed by taking the proper terms of degree one in $q_{3}$ ($ q_{3}$ denotes the curvilinear coordinate variable perpendicular to curved surface) back into the surface quantum equation \cite{AoP.2016.364.68}.
-The thin-layer quantization formalism has been considered for a variety of problems with different physical contexts as, for instance, in the study of curvature effects in thin magnetic shells \cite{PRL.2014.112.257203}, in the quantum mechanics of a single particle constrained to move along an arbitrary smooth reference curve by a confinement that is allowed to vary along the waveguide \cite{PRA.2014.89.033630}, to derive the exact Hamiltonians for Rashba and cubic Dresselhaus spin-orbit couplings on a curved surface with an arbitrary shape \cite{PRB.2013.87.174413}, in the study of high-order-harmonic generation in dimensionally reduced systems \cite{PRA.2013.88.033837}, to explore the effects arising due to the coupling of the center of mass and relative motion of two charged particles confined on an inhomogeneous helix with a locally modified radius \cite{PRE.2013.88.043202}, to study the dynamics of shape-preserving accelerating electromagnetic wave packets in curved space \cite{PRX.2014.4.011038}, etc.